iserikba/EDPS-PLC-Data-Acquisition-System/readme.md

 ## Key Features

-* **Hardware-Independent Polling:** Interfaces with heterogeneous industrial sources using a unified hardware-independent interface.
+* **Hardware-Independent Polling:** Interfaces with heterogeneous industrial sources using a unified, hardware-independent interface.
-* **Multi-Protocol Support:** Communicates with PLCs via standard industrial protocols including **OPC**, **DDE**, and **SAPI/API**.
+* **Multi-Protocol Communication:** Communicates with PLCs via standard industrial protocols, evolving from **InTouch DDE** at the project's inception to **SAPI-S7** and **OPC UA** as communication technologies advanced.
-* **Asynchronous Data Queueing:** Uses dedicated queues for read/write jobs, ensuring the polling engine is never blocked by database latency.
+* **Asynchronous Data Queueing:** Uses dedicated queues for read/write jobs and historical data buffering, ensuring the primary polling engine is never blocked by database latency.
-* **Fault-Tolerant Architecture:** Implements a Local Engine Interface System (LEIS) connected to a local SQL Server to buffer historical data in the event of a network failure with the primary enterprise SQL Server.
+* **Fault-Tolerant Architecture:** Implements a Local Engine Interface System (LEIS) connected to a local SQL Server to buffer historical data, guaranteeing zero data loss in the event of an enterprise network outage.
-* **HMI Integration:** Seamlessly integrates with HMI applications (like Wonderware InTouch) to provide real-time control info and supervision.
+* **Flexible HMI Integration & Testing:** Integrates seamlessly with HMI applications (like Wonderware InTouch) for real-time control and supervision.
+Additionally, its VBA-compatible communication libraries allow MS Excel to be used as a lightweight HMI complement for testing and research without requiring expensive HMI application development.

 ## System Architecture

 The application is highly modular, splitting distinct responsibilities into separate executables and DLLs that communicate via OLE and ADO.

 ### Core Modules:

 * **EDPSRun (Application Starter):** The bootstrapper that sequentially initializes and runs all system modules based on configuration parameters defined in `EDPS.INI`.
-* **FDIS (Foreign Data Interface System):** The edge-communication layer.
-It obtains parameters from foreign sources (PLCs) upon request or on a cyclic timer.
-It handles DDE, OPC, and API protocols and manages input/output job queues.
 * **SIS (Supervision Interface System):** The "brain" of the application.
 It acts as the active coordinator.
 It reads instruction codes and PLC addresses from a local database.
 It then determines necessary events, manages data flows, and creates asynchronous queues for historical data buffering.
 It features a cyclic reader driven by a Loop Parameters Table for scanning event flags from PLCs.
-* **SAPI (System API):** This system provides a middle tier of data exchange between the PLCs and EDPS.
-SAPI evolved from DDE at the beginning of the project to OPC and S7 API as soon as new communication technologies became available.
+* **FDIS/SAPI/OpcS7 (Foreign Data Interface System/Simple Application Programming Interface/Open Platform Communications):** This system is a communication layer of the Supervision Interface System.
+It provides a middle tier of data exchange between the PLCs and EDPS, evolving from DDE at the beginning of the project to SAPI-S7 and OPC UA as new communication technologies became available.
+FDIS handles communication via an InTouch DDE server.
+SAPI acts as a client communicating over the S7 Simple Application Programming Interface, and OpcS7 is based on the hardware-independent Open Platform Communications Unified Architecture.
+An additional benefit of this library is that it is compatible with VBA; combined with MS Excel, it provides HMI-complementary functionality for testing and research without requiring expensive HMI application development.
 * **DBIS (DataBase Interface System):** Manages the synchronous ADO connection to the primary MS SQL Server for dataset manipulation and control info updates.
 * **QR (Query Reader):** A bridge module that prepares SQL queries to be performed asynchronously, passing them down the pipeline.
 * **LEIS (Local Engine Interface System):** The local buffering engine.
 It receives prepared queries and stores them in a local SQL Server database, guaranteeing zero data loss during enterprise network outages.